Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 Keeping the management packets separated from the data network improves security and prevent users to see this traffic.

+## SSH (Secure Shell)

+SSH is a protocol to create a channel between 2 computers or network devices and enable one device to control the other device.
+It was originally used in Unix, but it is now used in Windows as well as a text-based remote control method (Windows servers, routers, switches...).
+SSH2 fixes issues with SSH1, and uses Diffie-Hellman for key exchange.

 ### SSL (Secure Socket Layer) and TLS (Transport Layer Security)

 SSL and TLS are cryptographic protocols allowing authentication and encryption for traffic between a web server and HTTPS clients.
 SSL2 (1995) and SSL3 (1996) were replaced by TLS in 1999 to address security issues with SSL.

 Both use certificates that are not protocol-dependent, so they can be used both with SSL and TLS.

+SSL and TLS are also used for instant messaging, email, VoIP, and many other services.
+In every case, a TLS tunnel is established using PKI to secure the communication.

+A common attack against TLS is the **downgrade attack** where the attacker forces the use of an older TLS version.
+If the attacker's browser doest not support TLS 1.3, it will negotiate with the server to use an older TLS version.
+This older TLS version can have known vulnerabilities that the attacker will exploit.
+To defend against it, we can configure the server to not accept downgrade.

 ### LDAP (Lightweight Directory Access Protocol)